machulav/ec2-github-runner/README.md

 2. Add the keys to GitHub secrets.
 3. Use the [aws-actions/configure-aws-credentials](https://github.com/aws-actions/configure-aws-credentials) action to set up the keys as environment variables.
+4. You can also specify optional EBS mapping for tasks that utilizes more storage space.
+   `[
+              {
+                  "DeviceName": "/dev/sda1",
+                  "Ebs": {
+                      "DeleteOnTermination": true,
+                      "VolumeSize": 40,
+                      "VolumeType": "gp2"
+                  }
+              }
+            ]`

 **2. Prepare GitHub personal access token**